Education Projects in Uganda

 Jinja Education Project

-Volunteer opportunities: teaching, organizing recreational activities and after-school programs, assisting with necessary construction, painting, and refurbishment projects.
+Volunteer Opportunities: teaching, organizing recreational activities and after-school programs, assisting with necessary construction, painting, and refurbishment projects.

 Lords Meade Vocational College

 Lords Meade Vocational College provides comprehensive post-primary education for disadvantaged youth in Uganda.
 With an emphasis on students using both their hands and their heads, vocational training is an integral part of the school’s curriculum.
-The goal is for students to become literate and knowledgeable citizens, equipped with the practical skills (carpentry, bricklaying, tailoring) to make them productive members of society.
+The goal is for students (boys and girls) to become literate and knowledgeable citizens, equipped with the practical skills (carpentry, bricklaying, tailoring) to make them productive members of society.
 The school is home to 700 students.

 Railways Primary School

-Volunteer opportunities: teaching, organizing recreational activities and after-school programs, supporting breakfast feedings, assisting with necessary construction and refurbishment projects.
+Volunteer Opportunities: teaching, organizing recreational activities and after-school programs, supporting breakfast feedings, assisting with necessary construction and refurbishment projects.